SANTHOSH17-DOT/attack-vectors-suite/SQLINJECTION/README.md

 # SQL Injections

-By taking advantage of programme flaws, SQL Injection attacks (also known as SQLi) change SQL queries and inject malicious code.
+### By taking advantage of programme flaws, SQL Injection attacks (also known as SQLi) change SQL queries and inject malicious code.

-SQL Injection is a vulnerability where an application takes input from a user and doesn't vaildate that the user's input doesn't contain additional SQL
+### SQLi is a web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
+It generally allows an attacker to view data that they are not normally able to retrieve.
+An SQLi involves giving input to the SQL query that is not simply data, but an SQL query in itself.

 ## Impacts